 Banking X-ray Data for the Future

 NASA's Chandra X-ray Observatory has collected data for over sixteen years on thousands of different objects throughout the Universe.
-The science team has immediate access to the data, and then a year after observation all of the data goes into a public archive where it can be folded into later studies.
+Once the data is processed, all of the data goes into an archive and is available to the public.